Implied Integrality in Mixed-Integer Optimization: Introduction

 \section{Introduction}

-In order to solve practical Mixed-Integer Linear Programming (MILP) problems, many solvers apply a presolve procedure with the aim of reducing the model's size, to strengthen the linear programming (LP) relaxation and to infer additional information that can be exploited further during execution of a branch-and-bound algorithm~\cite{Land1960}.
+In order to solve practical Mixed-Integer Linear Programming (MILP) problems, many solvers apply a presolve procedure to the given model with the aim of reducing its the size, to strengthen the linear programming (LP) relaxation and to infer additional information that can be exploited further during execution of a branch-and-bound algorithm~\cite{Land1960}.
 This work is motivated by the technique of \emph{implied integers}, which falls under the latter category of presolving methods.

-In previous works, most notably by Achterberg, Bixby, Gu, Rothberg and Weninger~\cite{AchterbergBGRW20}, a continuous variable was considered to be \emph{implied integer} if an optimal solution exists in which that variable attains an integer value.
-This definition lacks an indication of which integer variables cause this implication.
+In previous works, most notably by Achterberg, Bixby, Gu, Rothberg and Weninger~\cite{Achterberg2016, AchterbergBGRW20}, there exist multiple definitions of implied integrality.
+In~\cite{Achterberg2016}, a continuous variable was considered to be \emph{implied integer} if it can only take integer values in any feasible solution.
+In the journal version~\cite{AchterbergBGRW20} of the same article, the authors consider a set of continuous variables to be implied integer if the existence of an optimal solution for a MIP implies an optimal solution for which these variables take integral values.

+Both definition lack an indication of which integer variables cause this implication.
 Before providing a more rigorous definition based on a polyhedral point of view we introduce useful notation.